The Complete Guide on How to Write a Sales Page and How to Use It

-You know your website exists to help you sell your product or service to customers, but how can you do that in the most effective way?
+You know your website is built to help you sell your product or service to customers, but how can you do that in the most effective way?

-The first things that come to mind include offering some discounts, adding catchy CTAs, and maybe including a few endorsements for social proof.
+The first thing that comes to mind is a catchy CTA or an attractive website design.
 All are great, but you know what’s even better?
-Creating a dedicated sales page, the sole purpose of which is to convert a visitor into a happy customer.
+Writing a sales page, the sole purpose of which is to convert a visitor into a happy customer.

 You use a sales page to sell a product.
 Landing pages, though, can be geared toward other types of conversions, like getting visitors to subscribe to an email list or download an ebook or another resource.
 Landing pages don’t have to focus on sales exclusively.